omar-alabed/hequevur/README.md

-install required python packages by running `pip install -r requirements.txt` migrate database migrations to your pre-set database: `python manage.py migrate` run application using: `python manage.py runserver` create three departments by sending three POST requests to `/api/department` holding desired department name as department_name in the request body (to be replaced by a script)
+install required python packages by running `pip install -r requirements.txt` migrate database migrations to your pre-set database: `python manage.py migrate` run application using: `python manage.py runserver` cd into frontend then `npm install` then `npm start dev` create three departments by sending three POST requests to `/api/department` holding desired department name as department_name in the request body or by going to `localhost:3000` then departments then add new departments using the GUI

 ## API Calls
 After running the server, access the three API end points via the links below (following the default localhost and port `http://127.0.0.1:8000/`)